classicpauldev/ceasar-cipher-with-tkinter/README.md

 ## Usage

-Enter text and a numeric passcode (shift).
+Enter text and a numeric passcode (shift value) (shift).
 Click Encrypt or Decrypt.

 Run the application with: